alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 50,
+  slide_image2
+  filename="slide50.png"
-  :alt => "Layers of cheese with holes in them, and a red arrow that goes through each of them.
+  alt="Layers of cheese with holes in them, and a red arrow that goes through each of them.
 The “Swiss cheese” model of accident of causation."
 %}

 One thing they do that's really nice is the [Swiss cheese model of accident causation](https://en.wikipedia.org/wiki/Swiss_cheese_model).